Soil Chemistry’s Invisible Dance

 Then why aren’t these excesses showing up in Kaiser’s ponds?
 The answers fill in the final pieces of Kaiser’s nitrate-phosphate puzzle—at least, to the extent possible right now.

 Both nitrate and phosphate, soil scientists say, often hide out in the soil.
 Nitrate can get buried inside the stomachs of soil microbes, becoming visible only when the bugs poop or die.
 Phosphorus hides in a different way—by clinging to soil particles, releasing over many decades as it slowly dissolves in rainwater.
-And sometimes both these nutrients, and the dozen or more others that are currently measurable, escape the tests altogether.
-This latter possibility is because Kaiser gathers his soil tests deeper than most–at 9-12 inches.
-Soil labs generally ask that samples be drawn from between 0-6 inches, because the upper layer is usually where nutrients are most intense.
+And sometimes both of these nutrients, and the dozen or more others that are currently measurable, escape the tests altogether.
+This latter possibility is made more likely by the unusual depths of Kaiser’s soil tests.

-Kaiser doesn’t follow the standard protocol because he believes it does not reflect the depth of his soil richness.
-That assertion is based on unconventional sampling tests, however, which really annoys traditional academic experts.
+Kaiser doesn’t follow the standard protocol because he believes it doesn’t reflect the full complement of his soil richness.
+But that doesn’t mollify traditional academic experts.
 “It’s disembodied data,” says Tim Hartz, a respected agronomist at U.C.
 Davis.
 Thomas Morris, a University of Connecticut professor of Plant Sciences who specializes in soil fertility, concurs.
 “I need real numbers,” he says, “I need a soil test that’s done in a way that’s proscribed by testing laboratories.
 Right now, he doesn’t understand the system.
 He’s operating blind.”
 Nonetheless, Morris thinks this much can be known right now: “It’s a leaky system.
 If he keeps this up for another seven years, there’s almost a 99 percent chance this will turn into an environmental disaster.”

 Given Kaiser’s unusual circumstances, Ward isn’t concerned about his high nitrate levels (even at 40-55 ppm).
 But Kaiser’s phosphate numbers still worry him, and nearly everyone else I spoke with.
 And no wonder.
 In mid-January, 2015, 18 researchers reported in the journal Science that pollution from both phosphate and nitrate constitutes one of four changes wrought by human activity over the centuries that is now breaking the “planetary boundaries” that make the earth a safe place to live.
 If that’s not enough to worry you, using too much phosphorus fertilizer–a mistake that many farmers make–contributes to yet another looming problem: depletion of the world’s supplies of phosphorus supplements, all of which are mined.